codiac-io/codiac-docs/docs/index.md

 If you are new to Codiac, take a moment and walk through the [introduction](./about/index.md) to get acquainted with what Codiac does and where it fits in.

 ## Table of Contents
-The documentation is organized into the following topics:
+The documentation is organized into the following topics...

   * **[About Codiac](./about/index.md)**
     * [Introduction](./about/index.md)